cechandler/dissertation-paper/dissertation/source/04_part2_walden_and_wald.md

 \doublespacing

-Like many works throughout his career, *Walden* is deeply inspired by nature and has a connection to another non-musical, artistic field.
+Like many works throughout his career, *Walden* is deeply inspired by nature and connected to another artistic field, in this case literature.
 The program note explains the origin of the title and describes the musical material and the kinds of processes found in the piece:

 \singlespacing